dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/SnowPlow-Tracker-Protocol.md

 <a name="event" />
 #### 3.9.
 Custom structured event tracking

-Custom event tracking is used to track events that are not natively supported by SnowPlow.
+Custom event tracking is used to track events that are not natively supported by Snowplow.
 (Like ad impressions, page views, ecomm transactions.)

 As well as setting `e=ue`, there are five custom event specific parameters that can be set: